Big-Life-Lab/chmsflow/inst/metadata/README.md

 DerivedVar is a **recodeflow convention** for variables requiring custom calculation logic (e.g., `adj_hh_inc` = `thi_01 / dhhdsz`).

 The MockData functions focus on simple mapping from metadata specifications.
 Derived variables would require implementing the calculation logic.
 This is a future enhancement for MockData, though rec_with_table() in recodeflow already supports DerivedVar.

-### How do I know if my metadata is valid?

-Run `Rscript data-raw/validate-metadata.R` to check:
-- All cycles in databaseStart are valid
-- All variableStart entries parse for declared cycles
-- All categorical variables have specifications
-- No case-sensitivity issues

 ## References